Jonitr0/WarnoModEditor/resources/markdown/Quickstart.md

 ### Creating a new mod

 Open the "File" menu in the top-left corner and click "New Mod".
 You will be asked to enter a name.
 Once you confirm it, the mod will be created and loaded.
-You now see all files in the mod directory on the left side of the WME main window in the **project explorer**.
+You now see all files in the mod directory on the left side of the WME main window in the **Project Explorer**.

 ### Editing files

 Search for files you want to edit using the search bar at the top of the project explorer.
-Double click a file to open it in the **text editor**.
+Double click a file to open it in the **Text Editor**.
 A new tab will open and let you edit the selected file.
 For more information about tools like the text editor, right-click the tab and select "Help" from the context menu or press *Alt + H*.

+### Assets

+Since WARNO now supports custom text, images and meshes for mods, WME also has systems to import and manage assets:

+- To add a new string (piece of text), select “Assets” > “Add String”, choose the CSV file the string should be added to and the token to represent it.
+To use custom string tokens in the text editor, right click to open the context menu, select “Insert String Token” and select the matching CSV file and token/value.
+- To import an image, select “Assets” > “Add Image”.
+The dialog will let you select and scale an image, which will then by copied to your selected location.

+### Visualizing changes

+To compare your mod to the unmodded game files, a different mod or an existing backup, open the **Diff Page** (“Add Tab” > “Diff Page”), select the desired target and click “Compare”.
+WME takes some time to run the comparison, after which you will see a list of added, deleted and changed files and directories.

+You can see the changes on individual files by clicking the buttons right of the file name.
+Hover over them to see what they do.
+“Show differences (Plain Text)” shows the as-are differences between both files.
+“Show differences (Parser based)” runs both files through [ndf-parse](https://github.com/Ulibos/ndf-parse) before comparing them.
+This shows only actual differences and ignores formatting and comments, however, line numbers will likely not match with the original files anymore.
+Upon clicking one of those buttons, a new view will open that shows both versions of the file side by side and highlights differences.

 ### Generating a mod